wfl/wfl.github.io/_posts/2019-05-19-Project-Mcnulty-Stroke-Prediction.md

 ![Figure 3: Best models’ ROC for dataset 1 (with smoking status)](https://github.com/wfl/healthcare_stroke_classification/blob/master/figures/ROC_bestmodels_dataset1_plot.png)  ![Figure 4: Best models’ ROC for dataset 2 (with only patients who have never smoked)](https://github.com/wfl/healthcare_stroke_classification/blob/master/figures/ROC_bestmodels_dataset2_plot.png)

-• The best models’ precision-recall curves (See Figures 5 and 6 below) indicated that the improvement of the sensitivity (recall) of the classifiers would reach to a point where it won’t contribute in improving the precision score, which remains a low constant value.
+• The best models’ precision-recall curves (See Figures 5 and 6 below) indicated that the improvement of the sensitivity (recall) of the classifiers would reach a point where it won’t contribute in improving the precision score, which remains a low constant value.
 One explanation would be that increased sensitivity in predicting the 2% minority class would result in predicting more false positives.
-High number of false positives and low number of true positives yield low precision score.
+A high number of false positives and low number of true positives yield low precision score.
 For this project, ability to predict stroke correctly is the priority because it will save patients who are at high risk of having a stroke.
 The false positives are just the false alarms that don’t negatively impact the patients’ wellbeing by advising them to choose a healthy lifestyle choice.

 ![Figure 5: Best models’ precision-recall curves for dataset 1 (with smoking status)](https://github.com/wfl/healthcare_stroke_classification/blob/master/figures/PrecRec_bestmodels_dataset1_plot.png)  ![Figure 6: Best models’ precision-recall curves for dataset 2 (with only patients who have never smoked)](https://github.com/wfl/healthcare_stroke_classification/blob/master/figures/PrecRec_bestmodels_dataset2_plot.png)

 • Finally, the feature importance that was generated by Random Forest and Gradient Boosting classifiers was examined for both datasets.
-In general, age is the primary attribute for predicting stroke.
-For the full dataset (Figure 7), both classifiers indicate that bmi and avg_glucose_level were the secondary important attributes; although Random Forest also indicates that patients’ marital status, specific worktype, heart disease and hypertension are the also the main feature for prediction.
-However, for dataset 2 (Figure 8), both classifiers indicate that patient's marital status, avg_glucose_level, heart disease, hypertension are the secondary features that indicate whether a patient who has never smoked would have a high risk of stroke.
+In general, age is the primary attribute for predicting strokes.
+For the full dataset (Figure 7), both classifiers indicate that bmi and avg_glucose_level were the secondary important attributes; although Random Forest also indicates that patients’ marital status, specific worktype, heart disease and hypertension are also the main feature for prediction.
+However, for dataset 2 (Figure 8), both classifiers indicate that patients' marital status, avg_glucose_level, heart disease, hypertension are the secondary features that indicate whether a patient who has never smoked would have a high risk of stroke.

 ![Figure 7: Feature importance for dataset 1 (with smoking status)](https://github.com/wfl/healthcare_stroke_classification/blob/master/figures/feature_importance_dataset1_plot.png)  ![Figure 8: Feature importance for dataset 2 (with only patients who have never smoked)](https://github.com/wfl/healthcare_stroke_classification/blob/master/figures/feature_importance_dataset2_plot.png)